Before getting into specifics, here are a few points for those on our Guided Kayak Package:

 Kayaking Packages Day 1

-For guests choosing to fly into Powell River from Vancouver, flights do not arrive in Powell River until 8:30am.
-This will require taking a taxi to our site on Okeover Inlet and will delay your arrival until closer to 9:30am, which is fine.
-In this case, we ask guests to be well organized by booking the taxi in advance and making sure any personal clothing, etc they are taking to Cabana can be quickly re-packed into dry bags for the paddle out.
+For guests choosing to fly into Powell River from Vancouver, flights do not arrive in Powell River until 8:55am.
+This will require taking a taxi to our site on Okeover Inlet and may slightly delay your arrival.
+In this case, we ask guests to be well organized by booking the taxi in advance and making sure any personal clothing, etc, they are taking to Cabana can be quickly re-packed into dry bags for the paddle out.
 This will help us get on the water as soon as possible.

 Cabana Desolation Eco Resort is located 8 nautical miles from our private waterfront site on Okeover Inlet.
 The average speed of an experienced sea kayaker is roughly 3NM per hour.
 With that said, speed is not our goal – the experience is what makes the trip unforgettable.
 Our typical paddling speed on guided tours is 2.0-2.5NM per hour.
 With beautiful views, interesting marine wildlife and meandering shorelines, we take our time to savour the journey and to share the stories and features of this unique area.